sabbirosa/civix-ui/README.md

 ### Guidelines

-This design system is built for modern government services.
+This component guideline library is built for modern government services.
 Contributions should align with:

 - **Accessibility**: All components must meet WCAG 2.1 AA standards
 - **Performance**: Maintain fast loading times and smooth interactions
 - **Usability**: Design for users with varying levels of digital literacy
 - **Internationalization**: Support for multiple languages and scripts
 - **Mobile-First**: Responsive design that works on all devices
+- **Government component guideline libraries worldwide for inspiration**

 ## 📝 License